zheisty7/banking-operations-SQL-analysis/README.md

 # banking-operations-SQL-analysis
-A dataset of 1,000 synthetic banking transactions that I’m using to explore transaction patterns and support compliant banking operations with SQL.
-I’m also building Tableau dashboards to visualize trends, spot potential fraud, and better understand overall activity.
+Built a synthetic payment operations dataset to simulate real-world fintech workflows, including transactions, accounts, reconciliation, payment logs, and support cases.
+Used SQL to analyze payment activity, identify discrepancies, and evaluate operational efficiency, with Tableau for visualization.
+Leveraged AI tools to design and generate datasets tailored to specific requirements, enabling realistic modeling of payment systems and risk scenarios.